OfficeDev/office-ui-fabric-core/ghdocs/V2GETSTARTED.md

 #####gulp watch

 Builds and watches everything.
 After running this once, your builds will be a lot faster.
 Now if you make a change anything anywhere in Fabric, only that area/section/file will get built/changed/moved.

+Using this, you can also view the localhost documentation site with examples for all of the components.

 #####gulp watch-debug